Registration is currently closed. Please check back soon, and join our to receive announcements of upcoming courses.

 While this offering is primarily intended for executive leaders and their teams, it is also designed for individual leaders as well as higher education faculty or executive coaches who advise system-level leaders.

 Prior to the first seminar, participants should expect to spend about two hours completing short pre-work activities.
 The course includes four two-hour live seminars, and participants should anticipate spending about two hours between each seminar completing online learning modules.
-Participants are also invited to attend up to two coaching sessions, which last approximately 45 minutes each.
+Participants are also invited to attend office hours between seminars.

 Let us know if you have questions about the course or would like to join our mailing list.